dotnet/docs/docs/standard/commandline/use-middleware.md

 [!INCLUDE [scl-preview](../../../includes/scl-preview.md)]

 This article explains how to work with middleware in command-line apps that are built with the `System.CommandLine` library.
+This is an advanced topic that most `System.CommandLine` users will not need to consider.

 ## Introduction to middleware